MicrosoftDocs/gestures-docs/getting-started-gestures-service.md

 The FPS and CPU metrics are computed and displayed for both the "Workflow" and the "UI" threads.
 The "Workflow" thread is our main worker thread.
 You can control which metrics are plotted in the graph by toggling the check-boxes placed beneath it.

-#### Image sub-region
+#### Image section

-This sub-region of the Gestures Service UI displays the IR video stream produced by the depth camera.
+This section of the Gestures Service UI displays the IR video stream produced by the depth camera.
 As you can see, we filter out all the pixels in the frame which are outside of a rectangle containing the hand:

 ![Gestures Service UI](Images/MicrosoftGesturesService_Image.png)